google/concatenate.js/README.md

 ## How about source maps

 This is better than source maps under these circumstances:
-- your input language is JS
+- Your input language is JS
-- you are not working with obfuscated JS
+- You are not working with obfuscated JS

 Why is it better:
 - This is the real deal.
 The browser acts like there were real files.
 No leaky abstractions.